Did you Know?

 I keep thinking that it could be the perfect venue for a wildly romantic wedding or even a marriage proposal.

 If you happen to be at Golders Hill Park, try to drop by the Hill Garden as well which is about 500 metres away.

 Now that the weather is really more spring-like, why not bring a book and wander down to the Secret Garden of Hampstead Heath.
 It would be a treat.

 The subway to Charing Cross station has an amazing array of mural tiles.
-Amazing not only aesthetically but amazing because they show a concise history of the nearby locale, how the place was built, what took place.
+Amazing not only aesthetically but amazing because they show a brief but concise history of the nearby locale, how the place was built, what took place.
 The whos, the whats, the wheres, and the whys were more or less dealt with by the history in tiles.